-Internal recruiting practices like succession planning allows you to identify key players in your organization that are ready for a career change.
-You can provide them with a mentor, train them on the job, and prepare them to step into these highly technical roles when they become available.
+Internal recruiting practices like succession planning allows you to identify key players in your organization that are ready for a career change. the onboarding process is much faster than traditional recruiting.You can provide them with a mentor, train them on the job, and prepare them to step into these highly technical roles when they become available.

 Succession planning also has the added benefit of creating solid career paths for your current employees.
 This improves employee retention and happiness, while allowing you to prevent talent gaps in your workforce.
 It’s a win-win!

-|Definition: Social recruiting refers to the practice of recruiting job candidates through social media platforms such as LinkedIn and Twitter.
+Over the last few years, social recruiting has become a popular way of finding and connecting with new talent.
+Social recruiting refers to the practice of recruiting job candidates through social media platforms such as LinkedIn and Twitter.

-What makes social recruiting great is that you can use your corporate social media to tap into candidates with passive interest.
+Oftentimes, top-tier candidates aren’t actively searching for new work.
+Seventy-three percent of candidates are passive job seekers.
 These people might be comfortable where they are in their career, but your message online could entice them into exploring new options.